awsdocs/amazon-aurora-user-guide/doc_source/Concepts.AuroraHighAvailability.md

 ## Fault tolerance for an Aurora DB cluster<a name="Aurora.Managing.FaultTolerance"></a>

 An Aurora DB cluster is fault tolerant by design\.
-The cluster volume spans multiple Availability Zones in a single AWS Region, and each Availability Zone contains a copy of the cluster volume data\.
+The cluster volume spans multiple Availability Zones \(AZs\) in a single AWS Region, and each Availability Zone contains a copy of the cluster volume data\.
 This functionality means that your DB cluster can tolerate a failure of an Availability Zone without any loss of data and only a brief interruption of service\.

 If the primary instance in a DB cluster using single\-master replication fails, Aurora automatically fails over to a new primary instance in one of two ways:
 + By promoting an existing Aurora Replica to the new primary instance